vu-rdm-tech/yoda-vu-nl/functions/User-management.md

 ## How to add/remove users (employees/students) to a Yoda group

-You can only add users to a user-group if you have management-rights for that group.
+You need to have Manager rights within the group to add or remove users.

 To add/remove a user, select Group Manager in the top-level menu of the Yoda Portal

 - In the left side of the page, select the group you want to add or remove users
 - The right side of the page will display a list of all users that are member of the group

-- To add a user: click on Click here to add a new user to this group
+- To add a user: click on the text "Click here..." to add a new user to this group
 - Fill out the Utrecht University solis-email address of the user you want to add and press add user.
-N.B. the address must be entirely in lower case.
+The address must be entered entirely in lower case.
-- To remove a user: select the user you want to remove and click the button <Remove User>
+- To remove a user: select the user you want to remove and click the button "Remove User"